LeoCh01/Quol/README.md

 ## Overview

-Quol (Quick-Tool) is a top-layer desktop application built using **PySide6**, designed to serve as a versatile helper tool for Windows.
-The tool provides an intuitive and user-friendly interface to perform a variety of tasks and enhance productivity.
+Quol (Quick-Tool) is a top-layer desktop application built using **PySide6**, designed to serve as a versatile toolbox for Windows.
+The toolbox provides an intuitive and user-friendly interface to perform a variety of tasks and enhance productivity.

 ## Features